aarondcohen/id128/README.md

 Setting `time` to `null` or `undefined` triggers the default behavior.
 `time` can be given either as a `Date` object or epoch milliseconds (milliseconds since January 1st, 1970).
-For times prior to the epoch or after approximately August 2nd, 10889, throws `InvalidSeed`.
+For times prior to the epoch or after approximately August 2nd, 10889, throws `InvalidEpoch`.
 Extra caution is required since setting a future time and subsequently calling `generate` guarantees usage of the clock sequence.
 Throws `ClockSequenceOverflow` when the clock sequence is exhausted.
 This is provided mostly for unit tests.